EbookFoundation/thoth-wiki/Home.md

 ## Digital Libraries

 Digital libraries acquire and maintain collections of digital objects.
-The table below summarizes the available platforms, also providing information on their governance structure; membership fees; type of ingest; what they provide; whether they feature OA and/or non-OA content; whether they are curated (whether a librarian manually accepts or rejects ingested objects); and whether ingest happens via push (active upload by publisher) or through the exposition of the metadata of the object to a scraper.
+The table below summarizes the available platforms, also providing information on their governance structure; membership fees; type of ingest; what they provide; whether they feature OA and/or non-OA content; whether they are curated (whether a librarian manually curates ingested objects); and whether ingest happens via push (active upload by publisher) or through the exposition of the metadata of the object to a scraper.

 | Name                     | Governance    | Membership Fee| Ingest | Provides | OA | non-OA | Curated | Push/Expose |
 |--------------------------|---------------|---------------|--------|----------|----|--------|---------|-------------|